Perirectal Abscess Incision and Drainage

 DESCRIPTION OF PROCEDURE:

 Patient [prone jackknife / lithotomy].
 Perianal area prepped.
 EUA confirmed [right ischiorectal / perianal] fluctuance.
-[Cruciate / elliptical / radial] incision over point of maximal fluctuance close to anal verge.
+[Elliptical / radial] incision over point of maximal fluctuance close to anal verge.
 Abscess entered; *** mL purulent fluid drained; cavity digitally broken up; irrigated with saline.
 Anoscopy performed.
 [Internal opening at *** o'clock / no internal opening identified.]
 [FISTULOTOMY: probe passed; overlying tissue divided with electrocautery; tract marsupialized.]
 [SETON: vessel loop / silk seton placed through tract, secured loosely.]
-Wound packed with iodoform gauze.
+Wound left open [/ loosely packed with plain gauze for hemostasis only].
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: Minimal